Recorder (musical instrument): Forked fingerings

 A forked fingering is a fingering in which an open hole has covered holes below it: fingerings for which the uncovering of the holes is not sequential.
 For example, the fingering 0123 (G_{5}) is not a forked fingering, while 0123 56 (F♯_{5}) is a forked fingering because the open hole 4 has holes covered below it – holes 5 and 6.
 Forked fingerings allow for smaller adjustments in pitch than the sequential uncovering of holes alone would allow.
 For example, at the same air speed the fingering 0123 5 sounds higher than 01234 but lower than 0123.
 Many standard recorder fingerings are forked fingerings.
 Forked fingerings may also be used to produce microtonal variations in pitch.

 Forked fingerings have a different harmonic profile from non-forked fingerings, and are generally regarded as having a weaker sound.
-Forked fingerings that have a different tone color or are slightly sharp or flat can provide so-called "alternate fingerings".
+Forked fingerings that have a different tone colour or are slightly sharp or flat can provide so-called "alternate fingerings".
 For example, the fingering 0123 has a slightly sharper forked variant 012 4567.